-Once the program is in place, residential customers are included in natural gas aggregation.
-To be eligible individually, you must be current on your account with your local natural gas utility, you must live within the boundaries of the municipality and you can’t be a participant of the Percentage of Income Payment Plan (PIPP).
+Once the program is in place, eligible residential customers are included in natural gas aggregation.
+To be eligible individually, you must be current on your account with your local natural gas utility, you must live within the boundaries of the municipality, and you can’t be a participant of the Percentage of Income Payment Plan Plus (PIPP Plus).
 Non-profit organizations or commercial customers and municipal facilities with annual natural gas consumption of not more than 500 Mcf, and not more than three locations in Ohio may also participate.

 If your community passes opt-out legislation, information will be mailed to all eligible customers, and they are automatically enrolled (unless they choose to opt out of the program).

 If your community chooses an opt-in program, then there are several ways to enroll, including: